mtussupova/mtussupova/README.md

 - 👀 I’m interested in Data Science, Machine Learning Engineering
 - 🌱 I’m currently working at ENGIE IT and Learning stuff from coursera
 - 💞️ I’m looking to collaborate on different pet-projects and kaggle-competitions
-- 📫 How to reach me:
+- 📫 You can reach me by
     📧: m.tussupova@gmail.com